monysary/Text-Editor/README.md

 # Text Editor

 ## Description
+The Text Editor app is a progressive web application

 ## Installation
-The application can be accessed at the following link:
+The application can be accessed at the following link: https://protected-island-28364.herokuapp.com/

 ## Usage